ray-project/ray/doc/examples/plot_example-lm.rst

 This document provides a walkthrough of adapting the `Fairseq library <https://github.com/pytorch/fairseq>`__ to perform fault-tolerant distributed training on AWS.
 As an example, we use the WikiText-103 dataset to pretrain the RoBERTa model following `this tutorial <https://github.com/pytorch/fairseq/blob/master/examples/roberta/README.pretraining.md>`__.
 The pipeline and configurations in this document will work for other models supported by Fairseq, such as sequence-to-sequence machine translation models.

-To run this example, you will need to install Ray on your local machine to use Ray cluster launcher.
+To run this example, you will need to install Ray on your local machine to use the Ray cluster launcher.

 You can view the `code for this example`_.